 While serving in the military, I worked diligently towards achieving a life-long dream of becoming a Kentucky State Trooper.
 After several tries, I finally entered and completed the required training at the Kentucky State Police Academy.
 I held several positions including Trooper, Senior Trooper, Detective, and retired with 20 years as a Master Trooper.
 Just prior to retiring, I sought out an opportunity to share my experiences in the classrooms.
 I was able to discover a grand opportunity with the Troops to Teachers program.
 Troops-to-Teachers is a U.S. Department of Defense program that helps eligible military personnel begin a new career as teachers in public schools where their skills, knowledge and experience are most needed.
 I had truly learned and experienced things in life that should be shared with younger generations, which is why I chose education as that opportunity.

 After brushing up on my historical content for six months, I was able to pass my Praxis exams and receive my provisional credentials to teach school.
 I started out as a substitute teacher but was later hired as a full-time teacher at a distinguished high school where I currently teach.
-My primary courses are in the area of Social Studies; more specifically, U.S. History and Criminal Justice.
+My primary courses are in the area of Social Studies; more specifically, U.S. History, World History, AP European History and Criminal Justice.
 What a joy it is to teach curriculum and content to my students.
-Given this opportunity to teach at a latter part of my life is not by accident.
-I believe God placed me in occupations where I faced tragic circumstances and extreme dangerous situations that changed my behavior and outlook on life.
-I have truly learned that hard work and dedication results in future rewards.
+Given this opportunity to teach at a later part of my life is not by accident.
+I believe God placed me in occupations where I faced tragic circumstances and extremely dangerous situations that changed my behavior and outlook on life.
+I have truly learned that hard work and dedication result in future rewards.
 Furthermore, I want my students to understand the realities of the world, not just with academics and grades, but with decision making, ethics, and good morals.

-It is still very early in my career since I have only been teaching for three years.
-I have taken part in helping my district design their curriculum with new upcoming statewide social studies standards.
-I attended and participated in changing and adapting my schools new standards to model proposed state standards.
+It is still very early in my career since I have only been teaching for seven years.
+I have taken part in helping my district design its curriculum with new upcoming statewide social studies standards.
+I attended and participated in changing and adapting my school's new standards to model proposed state standards.
 I recently completed my Masters in Education in the Teacher-Leader program in order to gain an extra role as a teacher mentor.
-I would like to begin teaching AP Courses in US History.